Rodney J. Dyer, Ph.D.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisites: senior standing and at least 12 hours of approved environmental studies course work.
 An interdisciplinary examination of problems and issues central to environmental studies.
 Environmental research of VCU faculty will be reviewed, and selected local environmental problems will be studied.
 Each student will complete a research project focusing on a specific environmental question.

-Semester course; variable hours.
-1-3 credits per semester.
-May be repeated with different topics for a maximum of 6 credits.
-Prerequisites vary by topic.
+Semester course; 1-4 lecture hours.
+1-4 credits.
+May be repeated with different topics for a maximum of 12 credits.
 An in-depth study of a selected environmental topic.
 See the Schedule of Classes for specific topics to be offered each semester and prerequisites.

 ENVS 492.
 Independent Study.
 1-3 Hours.